Code-Institute-Submissions/wrestle-match/README.md

   within a short time frame.
 The game is fun with flip and matched cards animations.
 The game is very easy for anyone to play with no complications during the process.
 - Instructions are provided from the homepage menu screen.
 - The colour palette works well and it's both pleasant and easy on the eyes.
-Imagery used on the card faces during play provides added bursts of different colours and variety.
+The imagery used on the card faces during play provides added bursts of different colours and variety.
 - The user is quickly able to develop a clear understanding of the website navigation through a consistent layout of buttons and modals in matching colours.
 - The homepage provides quick access to the game via the 'START GAME' button.
-- The user is quickly able to recognise any interative element by background colour and hover state.
+- The user is quickly able to recognise any interactive element by background colour and hover state.
 - The user gets a fully responsive and consistent design so they can play the game and enjoy it on a wide range of devices and screen sizes.
 Switching between devices and screen sizes, the user won't notice any confusing changes between game sessions.
-- Returning users can see variation in their game, every time they start a new game.
+- Returning users can see a variation in their game, every time they start a new game.
 The card images can differ greatly from game to game.
 - As the developer of this project, I have made my first game which has always been of great interest to me.
 I have managed to combine another interest of mine, in professional wrestling, to the making of this game.